 (A) Purpose.
-The purpose of the regulations described Proves the opportunity by this section is to allow the compatible and orderly development non-conforming use within the city of uses which may be suitable only in certain locations in a designated district if developed in a specific way or only for a limited period of time.
+The purpose of the regulations described by this section is to allow the compatible and orderly development within the city of uses which may be suitable only in certain locations in a designated district if developed in a specific way or only for a limited period of time.

 (B) Requirement.
 A special use permit is required for all conditional uses.
-A special use permit and may have a specified time limitation attached and/or may impose other conditions other than those which are specifically set forth in this chapter.
+A special use permit may have a specified time limitation attached and may impose conditions other than those which are specifically set forth in this chapter.